Stopping advanced prostate cancer in its tracks

 Approved for use

 Early data from that large clinical trial is promising.
-It shows that ipatasertib can delay men’s prostate cancers spreading for an extra 2 months compared to current treatments.
-There is also a hint that if we can find more accurate ways to see if men have a mutation in PTEN then we should be able to get even better results from this drug.
+It shows that ipatasertib can delay men’s prostate cancers spreading for an extra two months compared to current treatments.
+There is also a hint that if we can find more accurate ways to see if men have a PTEN mutation, we should be able to get even better results from this drug.

 Impact Access